 Just 24 hours after the government announced that it was lifting the housing market lockdown, the number of visitors to Rightmove hit 5.2m; this figure marks a 4% increase above the same day last year.
-As online traffic returned to normal levels with prospective house buyers doubling overnight in the wake of the government’s decision, Savills also saw their web traffic back to pre-coronavirus levels.
+As online traffic returned to normal levels with prospective house buyers doubling overnight in the wake of the government’s decision, Savills also saw their web traffic bounce back to pre-coronavirus levels.

 This proves the positive impact of both pent-up demand and the continuation of property transactions that were put on hold when COVID-19 forced the property market freeze.
 With an initial momentum that is extremely promising, we can expect to continue on this positive tract for the coming months as more and more buyers and sellers resume normal service.